ryanjdew/WP-MarkLogic-Search/README.md

  - [Quickstart](#quickstart)

 ## Overview
 This WordPress plugin adds [MarkLogic](http://www.marklogic.com/what-is-marklogic/) search to your WordPress site.
-Speed up and improve accuracy of your search results by utilizing all the benfits of MarkLogic.
+Speed up and improve accuracy of your search results by utilizing all the benefits of MarkLogic.
 If you manage multiple websites that are related and want to provide search against a master, centralized database on your WordPress site, this plugin can help you.

 ## How It Works
 The plugin utilizes [MLPHP](https://github.com/marklogic/mlphp) - PHP Connector for MarkLogic REST API - to communicate with MarkLogic database.
-After the plugin is installed and configured with a MarkLogic databaes instance, every time new content is created on your site - post, page, or any other content types - it is pushed to MarkLogic via REST API.
+After the plugin is installed and configured with a MarkLogic database instance, every time new content is created on your site - post, page, or any other content types - it is pushed to MarkLogic via REST API.
 Any subsequent updates to existing content will be pushed to MarkLogic as well.

 For existing content - i.e. you already have a lot of content on your site when you install this plugin - you can easily push them to MarkLogic with a click of a button.